scarpent/ledgerbil/README.md

 ## Building/Running/Testing

-You can set up a virtual environment using python3 and the included requirements.txt, of course, or use the included docker files:
+You can set up a virtual environment using python3 and the included requirements.txt, or use the included docker files:

 ### just docker